Scientific Name

 Repotting: This slow-growing succulent can stay in the same pot for years.
 To keep your plant healthy and happy, repot H. 'Mordor' into fresh soil every two to three years in spring or fall.
 Repotting time is also the time to take offsets for propagation.

-Propagation: Since it is a plant with a solitary growth habit, H. 'Mordor' can be propagated only from seeds or leaves.
+Propagation: Since a plant with a solitary growth habit, H. 'Mordor' can be propagated only from seeds or leaves.
 Sow the seeds in spring or fall in a well-draining soil mix.

 Learn more at How to Grow and Care for Haworthia.